MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ##### 2.2 Who They Are

-John is a disciplined and autonomous 10<sup>th</sup> grade student at a high school in the United States.
-With both of his parents working, John has developed a strong sense of responsibility and independence when it comes to completing his school assignments.
-He frequently searches for innovative and efficient tools online to help him with his homework and projects.
+Jhon is a reserved, disciplined but poorly-performing sophomore at a high school in the United States.
+Both of their parents work, leaving limited time to directly manage the household.
+Jhon has been struggling with issues of self-identity and how they conform to social norms.
+This struggle has taken up a lot of their mindshare, and they spend a great deal of private time thinking and journaling about their experiences.
+Their parents know that they have chosen to be called `they`, but the majority of their struggles intentionally remain private.

 ##### 2.3 Motivation to Use MyLife

-John is motivated to use MyLife to create a comprehensive family report, a recent assignment given by his social studies teacher.
+@todo - more detail

+Jhon, having used _MyLife_ scholastically to create a family report, is curious to use the `journal` functionality to explore

 ##### 2.4 Challenges

-- John found it challenging to compile his family report using traditional office tools like word processors and presentation software.
-The process of writing, interviewing, and structuring the report was cumbersome and time-consuming.
-- Managing and merging various files and media collected during his research was difficult with conventional office tools.- John considers himself more visual than verbal, and would like to portray his family history in something other than text and flat photogtaphs.

 ##### 2.5 How MyLife Helps